Past, Present, and Future of Bug Tracking in the Generative AI Era: Historical Evolution and Traditional System of Bug Tracking

 \subsubsection{Pre-Internet Era (1970s-1980s)}

 During this period, communication began to evolve beyond face-to-face meetings.
 Email systems\footnote{\url{https://en.wikipedia.org/wiki/ALL-IN-1}}\footnote{\url{https://en.wikipedia.org/wiki/IBM_OfficeVision}}, simple databases like dBase\footnote{\url{https://www.dbase.com}}, and early file-sharing networks emerged.
-Bugs were often reported by users via email or phone calls to customer support.
-The software itself was shipped on floppy disks, and users would sometimes mail back faulty disks along with registration forms.
+Bugs were often reported by users to customer support via phone calls, and with early email communication relying on private or institution-specific networks before widespread internet access became common.
+The software itself was usually shipped on floppy disks, and users would sometimes mail back faulty disks along with registration forms.
 When a customer support representative received a bug report, they would write the reproduction steps into a text file.
 This file would then be passed to a developer who would manually try to reproduce the bug.
-Fixing a bug involved manual code changes, which were then shared with the customer via a new floppy disk or, if available, a local network.
+Fixing a bug involved manual code changes, which were then shared with the customer via a new floppy disk.
 Verification was done through manual testing with a documented checklist.
 The process was very slow and inefficient.
 While remote communication was a new development, collaboration was still low, often leading to a high TTR.